Here is another topic from Erik Pema Kunsang's blog:

 All in all, these things gives me more of a real connection to my local community and ecosystems (by walking, biking, using public transportation, buying local, vacationing locally), it is good for my health (exercise, fresh seasonal food), and also gives me a sense of solidarity with people around the world, other species, and future generations.
 There is a sense of us all being in the same boat, on the same side - the side of supporting life.

 Readings Erik's post, I am also struck by how the guidelines for ethical living must change with changing times.
 In traditional Buddhist communities, their impact was only immediate and local.
 It made sense to focus on one's immediate relations with humans and other species, because that is all there was (unless you cut down all the trees or did something else that would impact future generations.)

 But today, our situation is very different.
 Our local and daily actions have a very real and significant impact around the world and for future generations.
 We can be nice to the local critters all we want, even buy fish and release them in the thousands, but it pales in comparison to the impact a large ecological footprint has on our global social and ecological systems.

-Today, the global impact of our actions has to be taken into consideration.
+impact of our actions has to be taken into consideration.